bkdevel/bkdevel/README.md

 I'm a student based in Germany.
 I have a passion for Low-level Development & linux cli develpment on Unix-like Systems.

-- 🔭 I’m currently working on stultOS(currently private)
+- 🔭 I’m currently working on stultDOs
 - 🌱 I’m currently learning ARM-assembly
-- ⚡ i daily drive FreeBSD
+- ⚡ i daily drive OpenSUSE Linux

 ## 🛠️ Technologies & Tools